ejan201/IT5013workshop/README.md

 #### Task 4: Prepare “Elevator Pitch”

 The Problem: ***Drink and Drive***

 The Solution: The ***Te Ara Haepapa App***

-What makes your Solution unique?
-It is a automated response
+What makes your Solution unique? ***It is a automated response to drink driving rather than a breathaliser test being conducted by a police officer.
+This removes the need for human resources and allows drink driving to be maintained and controlled to avoid fatal consequences.***

 - Lean Canvas part 1 (e.g. photo)
 - Elevator Pitch text